BrightSpots/rcv/README.md

 Or, again, if you're compiling and running using Gradle:

-`$ gradlew run --args="--cli path/to/config --convert-to-cdf"`
+`$ ./gradlew run --args="--cli path/to/config --convert-to-cdf"`

+> Notes:
+> 1. You may be prompted to enter an operator name.
+The CLI will not tabulate results until this operator name has been entered.
+> 2. As of right now, the file path to the config file must be absolute and not relative.
-Note: if you convert a source to CDF and that source uses an overvoteLabel or an undeclaredWriteInLabel, the label will be represented differently in the generated CDF source file than it was in the original CVR source.
+> 3. If you convert a source to CDF and that source uses an overvoteLabel or an undeclaredWriteInLabel, the label will be represented differently in the generated CDF source file than it was in the original CVR source.
 When you create a new config using this generated CDF source file and you need to set overvoteLabel, you should use "overvote".
 If you need to set undeclaredWriteInLabel, you should use "Undeclared Write-ins".